 Poltergeist phenomena are such incidents as pictures falling off the wall, objects disappearing from one room and reappearing in another, cupboard doors banging open and shut, hanging lights swinging to and fro or small objects flying through the air, all seemingly unaccountably.
 The term "poltergeist" comes from two German words, meaning "noisy ghost".
 Priests and sensitives working in ministries of deliverance almost always find that the origin of such phenomena lies within the psyche of a living person suffering great emotional stress.
-Rarely are discarnate spirits found to be involved.
+Rarely are discarnates found to be involved.
 The remedy is psychological and not what used to be known as exorcism.
+The Rosenheim case in Germany in 1967 was shown to revolve around a 19-year-old.